Daniel-Kav/sim/README.md

 ## shell.h - The prototype source file for the simple shell program.

 ## Compile with the following gcc flags - gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c shell.h -o hsh

+## After compilation has run successfully with gcc, run the program with ./hsh